 Because you don’t get recurring and engaged readers by publishing content in quantity.

 You get them by publishing quality content.

 “Publish High-Quality content even if that meant a cadence of one blog per week”

 While we initially started with covering business models of companies only, we realized that we should even write about types of business models, which became our second category.

 We now look at the website this way — it’s not that we should know what exactly this website will become, it’s that we should discover what it becomes.

 As time progresses, we might discover new categories but even then, we think they will mostly revolve around content which could be beneficial to anyone looking to understand the business landscape or to those looking to start a business.

 If you want to contribute to the blog by writing for us or have any kind of feedback, feel free to connect with us on email@example.com.

 PS: We understand the website name is a bit long, but as you might have probably guessed, we started in a bit of a hurry.

-Update: After seeing some success with this blog, we started another statistics focussed blog named allthingsstatistics.
+Update: After seeing some success with this blog, we started another statistics focused blog named allthingsstatistics.
 Surprisingly, we have seen more success with this new blog than with our business blog.
 Some of the articles on the website are: Sxx Variance Formula, Sxx Calculator, Sxx Sxy Syy Equations, Quartiles for Grouped Data, Expected Value of X^2, Class Width, and Slovins Formula.